FredrikVullum/SteamConnectionInfo/README.md

 2. Download the SCI.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

-Keep in mind that you need .NET to run the executable if you don't have it already.
+You need .NET to run the executable if you don't have it already.
+SteamConnectionInfo.dll must also be in the same folder as SteamConnectionInfo.WPF.exe.
+If you build it yourself both SteamConnectionInfo.dll and SteamConnectionInfo.WPF.exe must target x86.

 **HINTS**